David Patrick Kelly: Stage

 He performed in a few off-off-Broadway theater productions during the 1970s and 1980s.
 These included Wilford Leach's C.O.R.F.A.X.
 (Don't Ask), produced at La MaMa Experimental Theatre Club in 1975, and Ireneusz Iredyński's An Altar to Himself, as adapted by Michal Kobialka and Liz Diamond and directed by Virlana Tkacz at La MaMa in 1989.
 He also appeared in the April 1974 production of Mr. Jello, written and directed by George Birimisa, and then performed a song for which he wrote the music from Mr. Jello, at a benefit hosted by La MaMa to honor H.M.
 Koutoukas, called "For the Benefit of Harry", also in 1974.
 In 1976, he performed in La MaMa's "Cracker Club Country Fair Gala" in segments from Paul Foster's Silver Queen and Leonard Melfi's Horse Opera.

+In 1998, Kelly played the role of Feste in the Lincoln Center production of Twelfth Night directed by Nicholas Hytner.
 Kelly originated the role of Da in Once on Broadway, which was awarded the 2012 Tony Award for Best Musical.
-In 1998, he played Feste in the Lincoln Center production of Twelfth Night.
+Kelly sang and played mandolin on the Grammy Award-winning soundtrack for Once.

 Kelly has frequently appeared at the Hartford Stage Company in Hartford, Connecticut, starring in the title roles in Georg Büchner's Woyzeck and Molière's Tartuffe.
 He played Iago in Othello and Hoss in Sam Shepard's Tooth Of Crime.
 At the American Repertory Theater in Cambridge, Massachusetts, he played the title role in Luigi Pirandello's Enrico IV and starred in an adaption of the Yuan dynasty classic Snow in June.